phannam1412/phannam1412/README.md

 ## 1. Explore

-Always expore new knowledge, you don't need to understand it, knowing it is enough.
-It's important for you to know if a solution exists when you're solving a problem
+Expore new things, new knowledge, knowing if a solution/library/framework/technique/skills exists.

+Exporing increases your tools for troubleshooting a problem, designing a solution.

+Some knowledge are easy to understand, some knowledge are hard to understand, for hard-to-understand thing, don't try to understand it, just know it.

+Exploring is not about trying to understand thing, exploring is about to gain as much knowledge of the outsite world as possible.

+Best time for exploring: at the start of a day or at night time.

+Don't explore when your mind are tired or have read to much in that day, your mind need to fresh in order to achieve a better knowledge gaining.

 ## 2. Understand

-You need to understand something that are repeated or happen in your daily life, when you truly understand it, it's much easier for you to troubleshoot a problem.
+Should understand something that happen repeatedly  in your daily life.

+When you truly understand it, it's much easier for you to troubleshoot a problem.

 ## 3. Deep dive